Introduction

 Project group and lead

 The project group is made up of BIC member volunteers from across the industry and is led by Stephen Long, an independent consultant with over 35 years book industry experience.
-The project will run from September 2023 until late 2024 and meet regularly online.
+The project began in September 2023 and is due to close in February 2025.
 Completion of the project will be followed by a period of adoption and review.

 Project brief